richard-sebos/sebostechnology/_posts/2025-01-05-Building-VM.md

 ### Why Not Use a Clone or Template?

 Cloning or using a VM template would certainly be a valid approach for creating similar VMs in the future.
-However, as someone who enjoys coding and experimenting, I found scripting this process to be both rewarding and practical.
+However, I like to tinker with code and explore different setups, I found scripting this process to be both rewarding and practical.
 It also gave me complete control over every aspect of the VM’s configuration.

 How might you adapt this script for your project?
 Whether you’re automating VM deployments or just testing out configurations, using the Proxmox CLI can save time and streamline your workflows.

+---
 **Need Linux expertise?** I help businesses streamline servers, secure infrastructure, and automate workflows.
 Whether you're troubleshooting, optimizing, or building from scratch—I've got you covered.
 📬 Drop a comment or [email me](mailto:info@sebostechnology.com) to collaborate.
 For more tutorials, tools, and insights, visit [sebostechnology.com](https://sebostechnology.com).